The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: CE evolution and efficiency parameter

+{In the runs where CE evolution is allowed, we assume that mass transfer is unstable when the mass ratio $q$ between donor and accretor exceeds the list of critical values $q_c$ indicated in Table~\ref{tab:qc}.}

-Here, we show models with CE ejection efficiency parameter $\alpha{}\neq{}1$.
+{In the main text, we assume that CE evolution is described with efficiency parameter $\alpha{}=1$.
+Here}, we show models with CE ejection efficiency parameter $\alpha{}\neq{}1$.
 Table~\ref{tab:paramalpha} summarizes the models we considered with $\alpha=0.1,$ 0.5, 2, 3, 5, 7, 10, and 15.
 Figures~\ref{fig:modA01}, \ref{fig:modA05}, \ref{fig:modA2}, \ref{fig:modA5}, and \ref{fig:modA15} show the main properties of models with $\alpha{}=0.1$, 0.5, 2, 5, and 15.
 The figures clearly show that the orbital period distribution of dormant BHs shifts to large values with increasing $\alpha{}$.
 This happens because higher values of $\alpha{}$ imply that less orbital energy is requested to eject the CE; hence the orbital separation shrinks less.
 The same trend can be seen in both models with isotropic re-emission and $f_{\rm a}=0.5$ and models with Jeans mode and $f_{\rm a}=0.0$.

 Overall, the properties of Gaia~BH1 can be matched by models with $\alpha{}\in[1,7]$, as shown by the Figures and by the percentile analysis in Table~\ref{tab:paramalpha}.

 Table~\ref{tab:paramalpha} also shows that the efficiency of compact-object binary formation is maximum for small values of $\alpha{}$ and minimum for larger values.
 This happens because small values of $\alpha{}$ shrink more efficiently the orbit during CE evolution, thus allowing more systems to remain bound during the CCSN explosion.
 Some of the systems with the shorter orbital separations (less than a few days) might be observable as X-ray binary systems, but here we do not introduce any emission models to distinguish dormant and X-ray active systems.
 We will investigate this aspect in a follow-up work.
 Systems matching the properties of \Gaia{} BH1, BH2, and BH3 are not Roche-lobe filling, thus they do not require that we make a detailed distinction between dormant and X-ray active systems for the purpose of this work.